The

 other chemotypes |

-Niebla limicola is most common on coastal mud or sand in the Southern Vizcaíno Desert of Baja California, especially near Guerrero Negro.
-In this region it appears to be the only terricolous lichen, recognized by the regular appearance of short bifurcate branchlets arising along dilated-flattened segments, and by having salazinic acid.
+Niebla limicola is a lichen that is endemic to Baja California, occurring along shores of bays and beaches with salt scrub (Atriplex, Frankenia), and inland on alkali barren soil (devoid of higher plant vegetation), ranging from the Vizcaíno Peninsula to Bahía de San Quintín.
+It seems most common on coastal mud or sand in the Southern Vizcaíno Desert, especially near Guerrero Negro where it appears to be the only terricolous Niebla.
+It is readily recognized by the regular appearance of short bifurcate branchlets arising along dilated-flattened segments, and by having salazinic acid.
 Niebla arenaria is similar in chemistry and habit, but differs by the linear-prismatic branches in contrast to the dilated-flattened branches of N. limicola.
-Another similar species, N. effusa (salazinic acid), has spreading fringed-like branchlets from dilated segments instead of the regular bifurcate branching.
-Branches of N. limicola are generally more strongly twisted in comparison to those of related salazinic-acid species.
-Niebla brachyura, a relatively rare species in the southern region of the Vizcaíno Desert and on Isla Cedros, is sometimes similar in the bifurcate branching; however, it is easily distinguished by having hypoprotocetraric acid instead of salazinic acid.
-The geographic occurrence of N. limicola on the northern peninsula of Baja California (Norte) is more spotty in contrast to that of related species.
-As the epithet implies, the thalli are mostly found on alkali silt or mud where there is little other vegetation, including lichens as may be seen in Cañón San Vicente—between El Rosario and Punta Antonio—south of Punta Baja.
-It is found as far north as Bahía de San Quintín. |
+Another similar species, N. effusa (salazinic acid), has spreading fringing branchlets from dilated segments instead of the regular bifurcate branching.
+Branches of N. limicola are generally more twisted in contrast to related salazinic-acid species.
+Niebla brachyura, a relatively rare species in the southern region of the Vizcaíno Desert and on Isla Cedros, is sometimes similar in the bifurcate branching but easily distinguished by its lichen substance of hypoprotocetraric acid (as opposed to salazinic acid).
+The geographic occurrence of N. limicola on the northern peninsula of Baja California (Norte) is more spotty than in related species.
+As the epithet implies, the thalli are mostly found on alkali silt or mud where there is little other vegetation, including lichens as may be seen in Cañón San Vicente—between El Rosario and Punta Antonio—south of Punta Baja. |